prebid/prebid.github.io/dev-docs/modules/userId.md

 If you're an ID provider that wants to get on this page:

 - Fork Prebid.js and write a sub-module similar to one of the *IdSystem modules already in the [modules](https://github.com/prebid/Prebid.js/tree/master/modules) folder.
+- Add your *IdSystem name into the modules/.submodules.json file
 - Follow all the guidelines in the [contribution page](https://github.com/prebid/Prebid.js/blob/master/CONTRIBUTING.md).
 - Submit a Pull Request against the [Prebid.js repository](https://github.com/prebid/Prebid.js).
 - Fork the prebid.org [documentation repository](https://github.com/prebid/prebid.github.io), modify the /dev-docs/modules/userId.md, and submit a documentation Pull Request as well.